Omedia/drupalmcp.io/src/content/docs/en/mcp-server/stdio-transport.md

 :::

 :::tip[Local Environment]
 If you are running the Drupal site locally, make sure that URL is accessible from the Docker container.
+You have several options:

+1. **Using host networking (recommended for DDEV)**: Add `--network=host` to your Docker args.
+This allows the container to access your local services directly.
-You can use `host.docker.internal` to refer to the host machine from within the container or pass the docker network with the `--network` argument.
+2. **Using host.docker.internal**: Use `host.docker.internal` to refer to the host machine from within the container.
+3. **Using specific Docker network**: Pass the docker network name with the `--network` argument.

+For DDEV users, the `--network=host` option is often the simplest approach.

 If you want to use the self signed certificate you can use the `--unsafe-net` argument to disable the SSL verification.
 It will provide a better DX during the local development but it is not recommended for production.